Latest news

 Timeline for applications

-The application window is due to open in June 2026 for small farmers and/or those without an agri-environment agreement.
-A second application window will open in September for all other farmers.
+The first application window is due to open in June 2026 for small farmers and/or those without an agri-environment revenue agreement.
+A second application window will open in September for all other eligible farmers and land managers.

 The SFI offer and payments